 - a.
 The AS Board of Directors may submit any referendum to the students for approval by ballot and all materials required in the referendum filing packet to the Program Assistant for the AS Board of Directors by the candidate filing period deadline [4:00 p.m. on 04/05/20164/8/20151.
 Referenda thus submitted shall be included on the ballot during the regularly scheduled election. - b.
 Students may submit suggestions for referenda, including bylaw changes, to the Board.
-Suggested changes are due by [03/04/20163/6/20151 at 4:00pm, but should be turned in as early as possible to allow the Board of Directors to complete a full review.
+Suggested changes are due by [03/04/20 3/6/2015] at 4:00pm, but should be turned in as early as possible to allow the Board of Directors to complete a full review.
 Students should contact the AS Board Programs Assistant for details. - c.
-Ballot referenda must be in the form of a question presented to the student body that can be answered in the affirmative or the negative. - ©rd.
-Opposition campaions shall have an additional week to file and submit oppositional packet F4 p.m. on 04/12/20161.

-eke.
-All campaigning and advertising for referenda shall follow the guidelines set forth for initiatives in Section 2, II_of this Code.
+Ballot referenda must be in the form of a question presented to the student body that can be answered in the affirmative or the negative.
+The AS Board may approve a question in different format if it's technically feasible with the online votino program. - Grd.
+Opposition campaigns shall have an additional week to file and submit oppositional j referenda packet [4 p.m. on 04/12/2016],4 - dre.
+All campaigning and advertising fer-for and against referenda shall follow the guidelines set forth for initiatives in Section 2, II_of this Code.
 For the purposes of this provision, the Board member(s) sponsoring the referendum or an organization created by them shall be considered the official campaign for the referendum.
-Referendum campaigns shall be required to file financial disclosure statements as outlined in Section 3, Vof this Code.
+Referendum campaigns shall be required to file financial disclosure statements as outlined in Section 3, V_of this Code.
 No AS funds or resources shall be used to campaign for or against a referendum with the exception of funds allocated through the AS public financing mechanism.
 Referendum campaigns shall be eligible for public financing, but only if the allocation of public financing as outlined in Section 3, V (d) of this Code to the referendum campaign does not reduce the amount of public financing available to candidates and/or initiative campaigns.